sighjs/sigh/README.md

 * `sigh -w` should watch `Sigh.js` file for changes in addition to the source files.
 * Support `--environment/-e` flag:
 * Write sass, compass, less, coffeescript, eco, slim, jade and haml plugins.
-* Investigate possiblity of writing an adapter so that grunt/gulp plugins can be used.
+* Investigate possibility of writing an adapter so that grunt/gulp plugins can be used.